vstadnyt/cytochrome/60-Hz-noise/README.md

 -----
 ```

-"""looks for .csv files makes a list
-goes through each entry in the list and processes it"""
+"""looks in the current directory for .csv files and processes each .csv file.
+The processed files are saved into new subdirectory \processed"""
 run_csv()
 ```